 - Device fragmentation (the filter’s metal arms, called struts, can snap off and puncture blood vessel walls, internal organs and other nearby tissues).

-If you experience serious complications after IVC filter placement, you may qualify for a cash settlement.
+If you experience serious IVC filter complications, you may qualify for a cash settlement.
 Many patients have now-recalled devices inside their bodies, like the Bard G2 Recovery filter.
 To see if you may qualify for compensation, fill out your free IVC filter claim review form today.
 Answer three short questions to check your eligibility.
 You’ll see your evaluation results online immediately.
 Once you’ve submitted your information, an experienced lawyer will call you to discuss your case.